AI & Technology

 "Can everyone do this weekend?"

-AI detects voting conflicts and auto-suggests alternative dates that work for everyone
+AI can surface voting conflicts and suggest alternative dates for the group to review

 "Someone hasn't voted yet"